 Yes and no. While people watching might think that ropes would fail or gear might break – that basically never happens in sport climbing.
 It’s definitely a physical activity!
 Scrapes and bruises are common.
 Falling is always a little scary but you can train yourself to get used to it.

-Bigger but less common dangers come from awkward falls, swinging headfirst in to the wall, rock fall, or landing badly on a wrist or ankle.
+Bigger but less common dangers come from awkward falls, swinging headfirst into the wall, rockfall, or landing badly on a wrist or ankle.
 Deaths do occur when climbers make mistakes when tying in or rappelling the rope.
-Wearing a helmet outdoors as well good partner checking systems can almost eliminate most dangers.
+Wearing a good quality climbing helmet outdoors as well as good partner checking systems can almost eliminate most dangers.

 Indoor Vs Outdoor Climbing Differences